cvra/robot-software/docs/design/linux-master.md

 PCB Assembly                                                                         |            | 1
-Write a firmware to read wheelbase encoders and send it over CAN (running on nucleo) | nuft       | 1 **Linux setup**                                                                      |            | **Total: 10** Get Buildroot to boot on chosen SBC                                                  | antoinealb | 1 Modify kernel to for our custom hardware                                             | antoinealb | 2 Setup ethernet networking & SSH                                                      |            | 1 Optimize boot time to stay under 10 seconds                                          |            | ??
+Write a firmware to read wheelbase encoders and send it over CAN (running on nucleo) | nuft       | 1 **Linux setup**                                                                      |            | **Total: 10** Get Buildroot to boot on chosen SBC (done)                                           | antoinealb | 1 Modify kernel to for our custom hardware                                             | antoinealb | 2 Setup ethernet networking & SSH (done)                                               |            | 1 Optimize boot time to stay under 10 seconds                                          |            | ??
-Deployement scripts and autostart of CVRA software                                   | antoinealb | 3 **Master firmware modifications**                                                    |            | **Total: 11**
+Deployement scripts and autostart of CVRA software (done)                            | antoinealb | 3 **Master firmware modifications**                                                    |            | **Total: 11**
-Port enough of the master-firmware to have the uavcan part running on Linux          | antoinealb | 3 Rewrite debug shell to listen over TCP instead of UART                               |            | 2 Read encoders from CAN instead of from hardware directly.                            |            | 1 Port rest of the code required for wheelbase control.                                |            | 1 Manipulate buttons and LEDs using sysfs instead of ChibiOS API                       |            | 1 Port rest of the code required to play a match                                       |            | 2 Change HMI backend to use SDL API (might require Linux setup on Pi)                  | antoinealb | 1
+Port enough of the master-firmware to have the uavcan part running on Linux (done)   | antoinealb | 3 Rewrite debug shell to listen over TCP instead of UART                               |            | 2 Read encoders from CAN instead of from hardware directly. (done)                     |            | 1 Port rest of the code required for wheelbase control. (done)                         |            | 1 Manipulate buttons and LEDs using sysfs instead of ChibiOS API                       |            | 1 Port rest of the code required to play a match                                       |            | 2 Change HMI backend to use SDL API (might require Linux setup on Pi)                  | antoinealb | 1